-nme programme outcomes under each of e need for this programme to be ring impaired, vision impaired, speech red).
-See Part 10: Inclusive Practice of Teaching, learning and assessment strategies
+18. Learning Outcomes of the Programme [Complete this section by setting out programme outcomes under each of the four key headings] Remember the need for this programme to be inclusive of disabled people (e.g. hearing impaired, vision impaired, speech impaired, dyslexic and mobility impaired).
+See Part 10: Inclusive Practice of the Teaching Quality Handbook.
+Learning Outcomes Teaching, learning and assessment strategies